RandTrawick/Steno/Phrases.md

  * or not: ORPBT
  * other side: O*ERDZ
  * some of the: SOFPLT
- * that I'm: THAEUPL
  * that we are: TWHAER
- * that we can: TWHAEBG
  * that will be: THABL
  * that you had: THAUD
  * that you want to: THA*UPT